agnanachandran/agnanachandran.github.io/source/_posts/2016-07-17-using-simulated-annealing-to-solve-logic-puzzles.markdown

 Each index in the list for a house corresponds to a specific attribute as shown above.

-Now we're ready to define our simulated annealing technique.
+Now we're ready to define our simulated annealing procedure.

 ```python
     import math